swallow

 Swallows and Developments

 As swallows nest in buildings, they can come into conflict with humans wishing to develop their property.
 For example, the conversion of barns or stables into residential use or the refurbishment of derelict buildings can result in the loss of nest sites for swallows.
-Swallows should have alternative nest sitesswallow mitigation provided for them if existing nesting sites will be lost as a result of a development.
+Swallows should have alternative nest sites provided for them if existing nesting sites will be lost as a result of a development.
 New builds can be easily enhanced for swallows.

 Swallow Nest Site Mitigation

-In the last two examples, creating a door in the side of the box means that the nest cups can be cleaned after the chicks haveSwallow Mitigation fledged.
+Creating a door in the side of the box means that the nest cups can be cleaned after the chicks have fledged.
 This may encourage the swallows to breed again and raise a second clutch in the same year.

 Ecology Services